“Where’s My Ballot?” is a way of tracking your Vote by Mail

 Yes.
 If you have not already cast your ballot for the election,

-you may visit any Vote Center in the County to obtain a
+you may visit a Vote Center to obtain a replacement ballot or

-replacement ballot.
-Your previously issued ballot will be void
+vote in person.
+Your previously issued ballot will be void upon

 What is the California Voter’s Choice Act?
 How will it change the